jeremylong/DependencyCheck/ant/src/site/markdown/configuration.md

-autoconfAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) autoconf Analyzer should be used. `enableExperimental` must be set to true. | true pipAnalyzerEnabled                  | Sets whether the [experimental](../analyzers/index.html) pip Analyzer should be used. `enableExperimental` must be set to true. | true pipfileAnalyzerEnabled              | Sets whether the [experimental](../analyzers/index.html) Pipfile Analyzer should be used. `enableExperimental` must be set to true. | true composerAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used. `enableExperimental` must be set to true. | true cpanfileAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) Perl CPAN File Analyzer should be used. `enableExperimental` must be set to true. | true nodeAnalyzerEnabled                 | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true
+autoconfAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) autoconf Analyzer should be used. `enableExperimental` must be set to true. | true pipAnalyzerEnabled                  | Sets whether the [experimental](../analyzers/index.html) pip Analyzer should be used. `enableExperimental` must be set to true. | true pipfileAnalyzerEnabled              | Sets whether the [experimental](../analyzers/index.html) Pipfile Analyzer should be used. `enableExperimental` must be set to true. | true poetryAnalyzerEnabled              | Sets whether the [experimental](../analyzers/index.html) Poetry Analyzer should be used. `enableExperimental` must be set to true. | true composerAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used. `enableExperimental` must be set to true. | true cpanfileAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) Perl CPAN File Analyzer should be used. `enableExperimental` must be set to true. | true nodeAnalyzerEnabled                 | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true